socallinuxexpo/scaleav-monitor/README.md

 ## Known Bugs
 - Windows are designed to regenerate when killed, forcing an external process termination
 - If a window is killed too quickly after regneration, property-not-found errors may arise due to incomplete initialization

+## Docker Support

+Docker is being considered as one of the Scale-AV global deployment strategies.
+Thus it would be convenient to use Docker to deploy the monitoring application.

+**Working Features:**
+- Build from Dockerfile
+- X11 support
+- Video

+**Known Bugs:**
+- DBus support
+- Audio